My Philosophy

 Here’s my take on the real reason why you are struggling

-d by generations of unspoken and invisible inherited pain — fathers, grandfathers, boys turned men who were never given the tools to feel or connect.
+No one taught you how to do this.
+You were shaped by generations of unspoken, invisible inherited pain: fathers, grandfathers, boys turned men who were never given the tools to feel or to connect.

-You bury the shame, the anger, the guilt — until it explodes or eats you from the inside out.
+You've had enough of pushing it all down.
+Burying the shame, the anger, the guilt, until it explodes or eats you from the inside out.

 And when it all falls apart, you wonder why no one listens.
 Why no one understands.